AlejandroPalomes/mvst-github-challenge/README.md

 pnpm install
 ```

-By installing dependencies in the root, the config is propagated through all apps and packages in our monorepo.
+By installing dependencies in the root, the config is propagated through all apps and packages in the monorepo.

 That's all you need to do.
 Now you are good to go! 🤘